 Next to that I am also organizing a road trip in France.
 It is a chance for me to discover parts of the French way of life in a new and different way.

-What is something unique that you bring to your role as an ambassador and role model?
+What is something unique that you bring to your role as an advocate and role model?

 I am a biker girl, but I don’t consider myself a role model.
 When I started this, I just wanted to share my personal vision on a world that is believed to be a predominantly male area.
 I just started writing about my experience as a woman, as a motorcycle rider, and as a racer.
 The inspiration I wish to give others, both man and woman, is that one can achieve their goals through passion and hard work.
 Limits are self-imposed.
 They are meant to be broken.